amass156/S-A-Trivia/README.md

 ### What I would do differently
 If i were to start this project all over again, I would refactor my code using more javaScript in order to lessen the amount of HTML being written.
 I found this to be especially relevant with the way that I wrote each question because each question took up over 35 lines of HTML.
 If I were to do it over I would most likely put the questions into a class, and add the questions using javaScript, rather than hard coding them with HTML.
 I would also pseudo code more frequently in order to be able to debug and scale alot easier.

+---
+### Stretch Goals
+* Add a timer.
+* Be able to have varying levels of difficulties.
+* Add modals filled with instructions for each level.
+* Allow for the user to see the correct answer directly after they select an answer choice.
+* Allow for the user to be able to chose the amount of quesitons that display.
+* Add promted hints
+* Update the `score` page to show an overview of the questions answered.
+* Have a personal best section that allows the user to answer an <em>"infinite"</em> amount of questions.
+They can only get a specified number of questions wrong before the game ends.